A Million Copies Initiative

 A Peace of My Mind is a documentary project about peace by Minneapoilis photographer John Noltner.
 People from a wide range of backgrounds are asked to talk about peace...what it means to them, how they work toward it in their lives, and the obstacles they encounter along the way.
 The interviews are combined with black & white portraits and showcased on a new website.

 The project is designed to give a voice to those who strive for peace in our world.
 It is intended to help foster dialogue about peace in our community.
-For more information about the project, or to invite John Noltner to speak at your event, please email him at john AT peaceofmymind DOT net.
+For more information about the project, or to invite John Noltner to speak at your event, please email him at john AT apeaceofmymind DOT net.

 ^Top